 Why is 3 Point Lighting Important?

 This lighting technique is foundational and proven.
-The 3-point lighting technique has been around a while as it started in the theatre where 3-point-lighting systemstage actors faces were difficult to see due to shadows.
+The 3-point lighting technique has been around a while as it started in the theatre where stage actors faces were difficult to see due to shadows.
 After perfecting this technique, you’ll venture out into various experiments to get the look you think is ideal.

 Start with this foundation of lighting.
 A great first step is to jump in and give it a try on your next project.
 This is a great place to start and then build on.